-- FREE programs, Good programs written by members .1). - 2).
-Subscription to the RAINBOW a magazine devoted entirely to the TRS - 80 Color Computer - Use of a library of member-written programs that you 3). may check out and use for as much as four weeks at a time. - A club newsletter, with tips programs and data on CoCo.
-4). - Buy, sell or trade with your ad in the newsletter FREE 5). - Discounts on many software & hardware Items for CoCo 6).
-Save from 7 to 80 percent. - 7).
-The new member pagkage, containing many helpful items. - 8).
-Discounts on subscriptions to CNN and chromasette - 9).
-You may borrow parts for the Color Computer from the club and return them when you get the ones you ordered from RS this will save you down time - 10).
-You will have someone to ask about problems with software or hardware.
+- FREE programs.
+Good programs written by members .1). are yours - Subscription to the RAINBOW a magazine devoted 2). entirely to the TRS - 80 Color Computer - Use of a library of member-written programs that you may check out and use for as much as four weeks at a ıtime. - A club newsletter, with tips programs and data on CoCo.
+4). - Buy, sell or trade with your ad in the newsletter FREE 5).
+Discounts on many software & hardware items for CoCo

+- Save from 7 to 80 percent.
+The new member pagkage, containing many helpful - Discounts on subscriptions to CNN and chromasette 8). - 9).
+You may borrow parts for the Color Computer from the club and return them when you get the ones you ordered from RS this will save you down time - You will have someone to ask about problems with software or hardware.
 Many members are master programmers, some are electronics experts.

 The East Texas Color Computer Club 2101 E. Main St., Henderson, Tx.
-75652 The street with the street of the street of
+75652 and the state of t